Call 020 8580 9712 or 07931 387551 for an appointment

 I am happy to use Skype, Zoom, WhatsApp, telephone and other such facilities.

 I wish you all the best of health at this time and I look forward to working with you very soon online or via the phone.
+Hopefully, we can resume face to face sessions at a time in the near future.

 Keep up to date with developments here: